dimroc/blog/_posts/2014-09-29-etl-language-showdown.md

 * These tasks are not run on Hadoop but do run concurrently.
 Performance numbers are expected to be moot since the CPU mostly sits idle waiting on Disk IO.
 * **UPDATE: Boy was the IO bound assumption wrong.

+## The Hardware

+MacBook Pro 2.3GHz i7 (quad core) with 8GB RAM and 5200 RPM HDD

 ## The Languages

 1. [Ruby 2.1.0](https://www.ruby-lang.org/en/news/2013/12/25/ruby-2-1-0-is-released/) with [Celluloid](http://celluloid.io/)  - Exposes the GIL limitation in pure ruby and shows the multicore advantage of JRuby.